Thiagobc23/thiagobc23/README.md

 - I develop custom data visualizations, dashboards, and web scrapers.
 - I write articles, tutorials, and analytical reports.
-- I’m currently learning more about R
+- I’m currently learning more about Blender
 - I’m looking to collaborate with other content creators

 ### Connect with me: